Profile Choices in your Degree

 Changing your Profile

 During the registration period for your profile, you can still electronically opt for a different profile.
 After the registration period for your profile has concluded, you can no longer electronically change your profile.
-A profile change can then only be made through the Examination Office of the Faculty of Philosophy, as credits need to be transferred.
+A profile change can then only be made through the Examination Office of the Faculty of Arts, as credits need to be transferred.

 Error Messages, Additional Information Sources